I am looking for guidance on particular economic assessment processes, methods and variables

 Guidance on using cost-benefit analysis versus computable general equilibrium modelling to estimate net social benefit

-While cost-benefit analysis (CBA) is the preferred method for estimating the net social benefit of an initiative, computable-general equilibrium (CGE) modelling can also be used as long as the model explicitly includes measures of 'economic welfare' (economic welfare refers to all the benefits that consumers and producers gain above and beyond financial benefits).
+While cost-benefit analysis (CBA) is the preferred method for estimating the net social benefit of an initiative, computable general equilibrium (CGE) modelling can be used if the model explicitly includes measures of 'economic welfare'.
+Economic welfare refers to all the benefits that consumers and producers gain above and beyond financial benefits.
 This guidance on using CBA versus CGE briefly discusses the differences between the two approaches and provides some 'rules of thumb' for when to use each.